INFORMATION & PRECAUTIONS

 COVID-19 vaccination is also required for all U of U Health Hospitals and Clinics staff, credentialed and privileged providers, and Health Academics staff in patient-sensitive job codes.
 Dr. Tom Miller detailed the new U of U Health policy in a Clinical Update.
 More information will become available by mid-September.
 In the same meeting, Dr. Jeanmarie Mayer answered questions about the policy and provided updates about vaccine effectiveness (32:25-50:14).

 Getting vaccinated is the best way to protect yourself and our campus community.
 As a reminder, people are considered fully vaccinated against COVID-19 two weeks after their second dose in a two-dose series of the Pfizer or Moderna vaccines, or two weeks after a single dose of Johnson & Johnson’s Janssen vaccine.
+For more information on the definition of fully vaccinated as well as booster dose recommendations view current CDC guidance here.
 While very uncommon, vaccinated individuals can still get a coronavirus infection, but are more likely to have mild or no symptoms.
-Find your free vaccination now.

 GUIDANCE FOR THE CAMPUS COMMUNITY